 Hemorrhagic colitis can happen to anyone infected with E. coli, but little children and the elderly are more at risk, as are people with compromised immune systems.
 This is an acute (quick onset) disease with the primary symptom of very bloody diarrhea.

-The illness usually lasts about a week.
+This painful illness usually lasts about a week and can cause severe weight loss.
 But some people become seriously ill and can experience extreme damage to their colons.
 The toxins and bacteria can eat away at the lining of the colon until there is a significant amount of dead tissue.
 In some cases surgery (a colectomy) has to be done to remove all or part of the colon.
 This can be a life-changing illness, and it is sometimes fatal.

 One of our clients, a lovely elderly woman, ate food contaminated with E. coli O157.
 When she developed severe colitis and her condition became critical, doctors performed a colectomy and removed so much of her colon that she has to wear a bag to collect her waste.
 Although this has been one of the most difficult things she has gone through, she has kept on living a full life and is one of the most joyful people we know.